- For Members

 How does the Guild facilitate a candidate’s campaign?

 - Each candidate’s statement will be posted on the Guild’s website.
 All candidates’ statements will also appear on the online voting site (Votenet).
 An eblast will be sent to the membership with a link to all candidates’ statements.
-Your statement must be sent to Dana Weissman, Director of Programs, via e-mail () as a Word attachment, in final form, and received by 11:59pm EDT on July 15, 2014.
+Your statement must be sent to Marsha Seeman, Assistant Executive Director, via e-mail (email@example.com) as a Word attachment, in final form, and received by 11:59pm EDT on July 15, 2015.

-- Text for postcard mailings may be sent to the Guild beginning July 28, and must be received at the Guild office no later than noon on September 3, 2014.
+- Text for postcard mailings may be sent to the Guild beginning July 27, and text for eblasts may be sent beginning July 30.
+All eblast/postcard mailings must be received at the Guild office no later than noon on September 2, 2015.

 - In the interest of fairness, the Election Committee recommends that, on election mailings, all names of endorsers be listed in alphabetical order and officers not be listed with their office titles.

-- Eblasts and postcard mailings will be sent to the membership beginning August 1, 2014, in the order in which they are received at the Guild.
-(An eblast may contain more than one candidate’s message, or group’s message, as the Guild sends at most one election-related eblast per day.)
+- Eblasts and postcard mailings will be sent to the membership beginning August 3, 2015, in the order in which they are received at the Guild.
+(An eblast may contain more than one candidate’s message, or group’s message.
+The Guild sends no more than one election-related eblast per day.)
+Eblast messages will be sent to the voting membership within two business days of being received by Guild staff.

 - In an eblast, the header will read: WGAE Candidate Message or WGAE Candidate Messages (with number of messages in parentheses).